southbite/freebase/README.md

 If you want to run in cluster or single process mode, you need to install [Mongo](http://docs.mongodb.org/manual/installation/) and have it up and running on its standard port: 27017

+You can just clone this repository, then run "npm install" and then run "mocha test/e2e_test" to see how things work, there are 17 unit tests there that execute against freebase service running in embedded mode, they should all pass...

+But if you want to run your own service do the following:

 Create a directory you want to run your freebase in, create a node application in it - with some kind of main.js and a package.json

 I havent had the time to join npm yet, so add the following dependancy to your package.json: